JulianKarlBauer/mechkit/README.md

 # mechkit

-Mechkit bundles utilities and methods which frequently arise in continuum mechanics.
+mechkit bundles utilities and methods which frequently arise in continuum mechanics.
 Therefore, mechkit acts as a toolkit for other projects.

 For more details please refer to [the docs][url_read_the_docs_latext].